| Africa | ATLAS of Plucked Instruments |

 |

-kwitra Although the kwitra is quite similar to the oud arbi (see above) in having 4 courses, the body is more elongated (more like a Renaissance lute), with smaller dimensions, and the pegbox less bend back and often quite straight.
 This type of four-course oud is now also quite rare.
-It exists only in Algeria (in Algiers and in Tlemcen province) where it is called kwitra (or kuitra or kouitra or even quwaytara).
+It exists only in Algeria (in Algiers and in Tlemcen province) where it is called kouitra (or kuitra or kwitra or even quwaytara).

 |||||||||||||||